swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 ### Very popular graph terms

 - **Cycle**: if within a graph we travel and meet the visited node once again: it means that we have a cycle in the graph.
-Is quite intersing topic, becuase first of all we can ask ourselves: what algorithm should we choose?
-DFS or BFS?
-Then to make things more complicated how to find a path of the cycle?
+Finding a path of a cycle can be complicated and we can use an algorithm to do that (BFS or DFS - more about them in further parts of the article).

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/Cycle.svg" width="643">